Luxury Commentary

 And when the headlines go away, brands are often left wondering what the real value was for business or consumer (or if there was ever any to begin with).
 The current rise of luxury brands fancying a frolic in the metaverse, simply to join the hype, is a prime example — high investment in so-called innovation with questionable value across the board.

 Neither of these are optimal.
 And it’s not necessarily about having a balance between these two forms, it’s about adopting the right mentality.
-Moving from safe, category-conforming, boring and gimmicky, trend-chasing, damaging to meaningful innovation that’s exciting and distinctive, possessing crystal clear customer and business value and delivering progress in both the short- and long-term.
+Moving from safe, category-conforming, boring or gimmicky, trend-chasing and damaging to meaningful innovation that’s exciting and distinctive, delivering value and progress in both the short and long term.

 Debunking The Myths